galaxyproject/training-material/topics/assembly/tutorials/unicycler-assembly/tutorial.md

 ## Assess Assembly quality with Quast

 [Quast](http://bioinf.spbau.ru/quast) is a tool providing quality metrics for assemblies, and can also be used to compare multiple assemblies.
 The tool can also take an optional reference file as input, and will provide complementary metrics.
-For this tutorial we will simply use quast on the fasta file resulting from the Unicycler assembly.
+For this tutorial we will simply use Quast on the fasta file resulting from the Unicycler assembly.

 -----
 ![Quast Interface](../../images/Quast_Interface.png  "Quast Interface.
 Here we select contigs produced by Unicycler as inputs and leave everything else at default settings.")
 -----

 The Quast tool outputs assembly metrics as an html file with metrics and graphs.
-The image below looks exceptional boring.
-This is **good** thing:
+The image below looks exceptionally boring.
+This is a **good** thing:

 -----
 ![Quast Interface](../../images/quast_output.png  "Quast Output: Quast provides different statistics such as the number of contigs or scaffolds, the N50 and N75, and the total length of the assembly.
 You can also access 3 plots, the cumulative length of the contigs, the Nx, or the GC content.")
 -----

-One can see that there two (!) contigs.
+One can see that there are two (!) contigs.
 The largest contig is 4,576,290 bp (for comparison *E. coli* K12 MG1655 strain genome length is [4,656,144 bp](https://www.ncbi.nlm.nih.gov/nuccore/NZ_APIN00000000.1)) and the smallest is 4,581,676 (total length) - 4,576,290 (length of the largest) = 5,386 bp.
 When we analyzed this dataset for the first time we were initially puzzled by this second contig.
-But we quickly realized that this is simply genome of bacterophage [phiX174](https://www.ncbi.nlm.nih.gov/nuccore/NC_001422.1) which is routinely used as a spike-in in Illumina sequencing.
-This we have two genomes: the one of *E.coli* C-1 and phiX174!
+But we quickly realized that this is simply the genome of bacteriophage [phiX174](https://www.ncbi.nlm.nih.gov/nuccore/NC_001422.1) which is routinely used as a spike-in in Illumina sequencing.
+Thus we have two genomes: the one of *E.coli* C-1 and phiX174!
 We can now use Prokka to annotate our two genomes.

 ## Annotation with Prokka